basecamp/kamal/README.md

 Current version: 20221231233303
 ```

+### Running a Rails console on the primary host

+If you need to interact with the production console for the app, you can use `rake mrsk:app:console`, which will start a Rails console session on the primary host.
+Be mindful that this is a live wire!
+Any changes made to the production database will take effect immeditately.

 ### Inspecting

 You can see the state of your servers by running `rake mrsk:info`.
 It'll show something like this: